verena-km/vk.zipexport/README.rst

 This add-on adds an "Export as zip"-Action to folderish content types.
 Each object in the folder will be saved in the zip file.
 Metadata is saved in a text file for each content item (suffix .meta).
 File and Image objects are saved as files.

-Workflow states are currently not saved as metata.

 This add-on is meant for end users which want to archive their content, for example before deleting or restructuring content.
 It is not possible to import the exported content.

+Missing features

+- Workflow states are currently not saved as metata.
+- Links, Events and Collections are currently not exported

 Usage
 --------